Today’s interest rates for all SBA loans

 Large Trucking Firms Can Also Benefit From SBA 504 Loans

 Most trucking companies will likely find that the SBA 7(a) loan is the best fit for their needs.
 However, for some of the largest “small” trucking businesses, especially those that want to purchase commercial real estate to build a new trucking hub, an SBA 504 loan could be the best choice.
-While SBA 504 loans can’t be used for working capital, they other benefits, such as lower interest rates, and a slightly larger maximum loan amount, at $5.5 million.
+While SBA 504 loans can’t be used for working capital, they other benefits, such as lower interest rates, and a larger maximum loan amount.

 Get Your Best Loan